 - label objects in their environment

-- Talk to your baby as much as possible (research shows the more a baby is talked to the more language they are learning)
+- Talk to your baby as much as possible (research shows the more you talk to a baby the more language they are learning)

 - Give toddlers time to process what you are telling them or asking them.
 Try not to repeat your question over and over.
 Allow time